FallingWithStyle/obsidian-ideatr/tutorials/00-Index.md

 Welcome to the Ideatr tutorials!
 These guides will help you get the most out of Ideatr.

+> **⚠️ Ideatr is in Beta**
+>
+> Ideatr is currently in beta.
+AI technology involves many moving parts, so things might not work as expected 100% of the time.
+We'd love to hear from you!
+>
+> - **Report bugs or request features**: Use the "Submit Feedback" button in **Settings → Ideatr → Feedback & Support**, or visit [GitHub Issues](https://github.com/FallingWithStyle/obsidian-ideatr/issues)
+> - **View planned features**: Check out our [Roadmap](https://github.com/FallingWithStyle/obsidian-ideatr#roadmap) to see what's coming next

 ## Getting Started

 - [[01-Getting-Started|Getting Started]] - Quick start guide and first steps